rRedLim/wf-filter-creator/README.md

 # Warframe Filter Creator
-*Simple script for creating filters for WF trade chat.*
+*Simple script for creating filters for Warframe trade chat.*

 ## Download
 If you dont have python installed you can download exe file here